berni-ai/porfolio-manual/datacleaning-framework.md

-## 🧼 How Real Data Analysts Clean Data on the Job
+## 🧼 How Real Data Analysts Clean Data on the Job?

 Real analysts don’t chase perfection.
 We aim for clarity, consistency, and insight *good enough to analyze, share, and iterate on.*